Highway 99 - Ten Mile Slide

 The scope of the project includes planning, engineering and construction to implement stabilization measures above and below Highway 99 as well as the reconstruction of the highway.

-- The project team encountered some unforeseen geotechnical and environmental issues at the site which has caused schedule impacts and requires attention before proceeding with the tender.
+- The project team encountered some unforeseen geotechnical and environmental issues at the site which has caused schedule impacts and required additional design and mitigation before proceeding with the tender.

-- The ministry is aiming to tender in fall 2018 and complete construction in 2020.
+- The ministry is aiming to tender Phase 1 (Advanced Anchors) in fall 2018, Phase 2 (Main Contract) in winter 2018 and complete construction in 2020.

 Project cost: The overall project is estimated at $60M.

 - Improves safety and reliability for motorists, the trucking industry and emergency vehicles (Regional hospital services are provided in Kamloops)

 - Maintains community connectivity and cohesiveness for Xaxli’p while reducing hardships as a result of slide activity

 - Maintains the most direct connection between Lillooet and Kamloops, which is vital to the local and regional economy, as well as the Xaxli’p community